SciCompKL/CoDiPack/documentation/Tutorials.md

 Tutorials {#tutorialPage}
 =======

+The CoDiPack tutorials are structured in three parts.
+The first part are the beginner (B) tutorials where we use some helper tools in CoDiPack to compute the derivative, Jacobians and Hessians of some functions.

+The second section of the tutorials are the regular CoDiPack tutorials.
+Here, all details of the usage of CoDiPack are explained step step and the user has the full control about how the derivatives are computed.

+The third section are the advanced (A) tutorials which introduce some additional helpers, which can be used to reduce the required memory and the runtime of the tape evaluations.

+The beginner CoDiPack tutorials:
+  - \subpage TutorialB1 "Tutorial B1": Evaluation helper introduction
+    - Compute Jacbioans and Hessians of functions
+  - \subpage TutorialB2 "Tutorial B2": Tape helper introduction
+    - Simple tape management and algorithms for computation of gradients, Jacobians and Hessians

 The CoDiPack tutorials:
   - \subpage Tutorial1 "Tutorial 1": Explains the basic usage for the RealForward type.
   - \subpage Tutorial2 "Tutorial 2": Explains the basic usage for the RealReverse type.